The Program Director must:

 - goals and objectives manual or operations manual;

 - optimal use of available resources and facilities;

-- the evaluation system for assessment of resident performance in all domains based on the CanMEDS roles or the Four Principles of Family Medicine;
+- the evaluation system for assessment of trainee performance in all domains based on the CanMEDS roles or the Four Principles of Family Medicine;

 - documentation required for accreditation;

-- opinions and concerns of the residents as well as formal resident evaluation of faculty, rotations and curriculum.
+- opinions and concerns of the trainees as well as formal trainee evaluation of faculty, rotations and curriculum.

 - Participates actively in program reviews and prepares documentation as required for purpose of accreditation.